bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 ---
 [Xamarin](/tutorials/xamarin/index/) provides a developer with tools that can help them building cross-platform mobile applications.
 [Bitrise](https://app.bitrise.io/users/sign_in) supports Xamarin apps, of course: this guide aims to walk you through the procedure of:

-* Adding a Xamarin app to Bitrise
+* Adding a Xamarin app to Bitrise.
-* Testing the app
+* Testing the app.
-* Deploying the app
+* Deploying the app.

 You can do the entire procedure in a single Workflow but we recommend using at least two: one to test your app and one to deploy it.
 There is no need to have separate Workflows for the different project types, though: you can build both; an iOS and an Android version of a Xamarin app within a single Workflow.